Expecho/Azure-Service-Fabric-Logging-And-Monitoring/README.md

 # Overview

 This repository contains an Azure Service Fabric application that provides some guidance and examples on how to setup and configure logging and demonstrates some approaches.
+It is probably not production ready but it gives a working overview on how things are working together.
+Please see it as a good starting point for your own integration.

 The application consist of two stateless services, one hosting an ASP.Net Core application that acts as an Web Api and a stateless service that is being called from the Web Api using [Service Remoting](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-communication-remoting).